 Join us for the second Spirituality and Recovery Conference: Honoring the Sacred Journey, taking place from November 12-14, 2024.
-This inspiring event will explore the powerful relationship between spirituality and recovery through a series of engaging talks featuring six presenters over three evenings.
+This inspiring program will explore the powerful relationship between spirituality and recovery through a series of engaging talks featuring six presenters over three evenings.

 Our invited speakers will help raise awareness about addiction and recovery, offer encouragement to those on their healing journey, and inspire faith communities to foster safe and welcoming environments for everyone in recovery.
 You’re invited to join us on this sacred journey!